AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/readme.md

 the EDC
 connector.

-They require a `x-api-key` header in input containing the token provided by Amadeus to interact with your connector.
+They require an `Authorization: Bearer <jwt_token>` header in input containing the JWT token provided by Amadeus to interact with your connector.

 ### Create dataset